 Table of Contents

 Views for WPForms supports adding Custom HTML field to Multiple Entries or Single Entry View.
-Apart from text/html you can also use WPForms Smart tags inside it.

-To add Custom HTML field click on Add Field link & Select Custom HTML from fields list
+To add Custom HTML field click on Add Field link & Select Custom HTML from fields list.

-Add text/html or smart tag inside the Custom HTML box
+Add text/html or smart tag inside the Custom HTML box.

 Below is a list of WPForms Smart Tags you can use inside Custom HTML field: